-Family members of combat veterans have been eligible for Vet Center readjustment counseling services for military related issues since 1979.
+Family members of combat Veterans and Service members have been eligible for Vet Center readjustment counseling services for military related issues since 1979.

 Am I eligible for Vet Center readjustment counseling?

-If you, or a family member, served in any combat zone and received a military campaign ribbon (Vietnam, Southwest Asia, OEF, OIF, etc.) than your family is eligible for Vet Center services.
+If you, or a family member, served in any combat zone and received a military campaign ribbon (Vietnam, Southwest Asia, OEF, OIF, etc.) then both you and your family are eligible for Vet Center services.

 Where is counseling offered?

-VA's readjustment counseling is provided at community-based Vet Centers located near veterans and their families.
+VA's readjustment counseling is provided at community-based Vet Centers located in easily accessable neighborhoods near Veterans, Service members, and their families, yet separate from VA organizational sites to ensure confidential counseling and reduce barriers to care.
 All Vet Center services are prepaid through military service.
 Contact your nearest Vet Center through information provided in the Vet Center Directory or listings in your local blue pages.
 Vet Center staff are available toll free and around the clock at 877-WAR-VETS (927-8387).

-Yes, all Vet Centers maintain non-traditional appointment schedules, after normal business hours, to accomodate the schedules of Veterans and their family members.
+Yes, all Vet Centers maintain non-traditional appointment schedules, after normal business hours, to accomodate the schedules of Veterans, Service members, and their family members.